Seedlings from Mark Albert fruits

 The first picture here is from Chuck Chan with the fruits I sent him to evaluate

 I compared how 7 and 10 taste versus one of my favorite named cultivars, Apollo.
 They seem to be on a par with Apollo.
 I could not place them higher or lower.
 These all seem to be very good fruits with unique profiles.
-I now call these seedlings Marta 7 and Marta 10 and have the wood available at reallygoodplants.com
+I now call these seedlings Marta 7 (this became Cosmos after the registration with CRFG) and Marta 10 (Became Oktoberfest) and have the wood available at reallygoodplants.com

 Evaluation of named feijoa cultivars